Middle Rio Grande Depletions Are Pushing New Mexico Toward a Compact Violation

 The Middle Rio Grande is home to about half of the State’s economy and population and has the highest regional diversity.
 The State’s two water resources management agencies must protect the water supply that the compact provides for the economy and residents while also protecting the Middle Rio Grande and the State from the risks of Supreme Court litigation for using too much of the Lower Rio Grande’s water for too long.

 The Rio Grande Compact is a perfect barrier protecting the Middle Rio Grande from the water demands of the Lower Rio Grande.
-A New Mexico compact violation opens the door to them.
+A New Mexico compact violation opens the door.

 The Interstate Stream Commission, A State Water-Policy-Making Body, Should Publicly Consider New Mexico’s Top Water Resources Management Problem